stijn-dejongh/lovecraft_public_domain/raw_converts/vof.md

 Augustus, and the day was the first before the Kalends of November.
 The hills rose scarlet and gold to the north of the little town, and the westering sun shone ruddily and mystically on the crude new stone and plaster buildings of the dusty forum and the wooden walls of the circus some distance to the east.
-Groups of citizens&mdash;broad-browed Roman colonists and coarse-haired Romanised natives, together with obvious hybrids of the two strains, alike clad in cheap woollen togas&mdash;and sprinklings of helmeted legionaries and coarse-mantled, black-bearded tribesmen of the circumambient Vascones&mdash;all thronged the few paved streets and forum; moved by some vague and ill-defined uneasiness.
+Groups of citizens--broad-browed Roman colonists and coarse-haired Romanised natives, together with obvious hybrids of the two strains, alike clad in cheap woollen togas--and sprinklings of helmeted legionaries and coarse-mantled, black-bearded tribesmen of the circumambient Vascones--all thronged the few paved streets and forum; moved by some vague and ill-defined uneasiness.

   I myself had just alighted from a litter, which the Illyrian bearers seemed to